 What are the pros and cons of IaaS delivery?

 This business model affords flexibility when a business needs it the most, as it enables start-ups, for example, to access a full hardware infrastructure at a fraction of the cost.
+You only need to purchase what you want at the moment - but you always have the option to expand based on your needs.

 On-demand hardware purchases